 Sweet Heart of Jesus, be my love.
 300 days ONCE A DAY – (Unless otherwise stated, e.g., “once a day,” a partial Indulgence may be gained any number of times in succession.)
 Pope Leo XIII 21 May.

-Posted in DOCTORS of the Church, EUCHARISTIC Adoration, FATHERS of the Church, GOD ALONE!, HOLY COMMUNION, Our MORNING Offering, PRAYERS for VARIOUS NEEDS, PRAYERS of the SAINTS, QUOTES on CONSCIENCE, QUOTES on ETERNAL LIFE, QUOTES on THANKSGIVING, SAINT of the DAY, The HOLY EUCHARIST
+Posted in DOCTORS of the Church, EUCHARISTIC Adoration, FATHERS of the Church, GOD ALONE!, HOLY COMMUNION, Our MORNING Offering, PRAYERS for VARIOUS NEEDS, PRAYERS of the SAINTS, QUOTES on CONSCIENCE, QUOTES on ETERNAL LIFE, QUOTES on THANKSGIVING, SAINT of the DAY, The HOLY MASS

 Our Morning Offering – 14 June – O Christ, Our Master and Our God By St Basil the Great